Fighting food waste and serving charities

 Originally from Switzerland, Thomas started out as a Chef’s Apprenticeship at the young age of 15.
 Following the compulsory army service, where he served as a Chef, he decided to study hotel management at L’École Hôtelière de Lausanne in Switzerland.

-After graduating he gained wide experience in various junior food and beverage roles in Europe.
-With this experience, he then ventured into hospitality sales and marketing in Europe and Asia and in 2005 he moved to Hong Kong.
-After almost a decade as a successful entrepreneur, he made the decision to dedicate more of his time to helping those in need as a volunteer, a move that also led to him meeting his wife Jean.
+After graduation, he gained wide experience in various junior food and beverage roles in Europe.
+With this experience, he afterwards ventured into hospitality sales and marketing in Europe and Asia, then he moved to Hong Kong in 2005.
+After almost a decade as a successful entrepreneur, he made the decision to dedicate more of his time to helping those in need as a volunteer, a move that also led him into meeting his wife Jean.
 Thomas is very thankful to be able to serve the community and do his part to bridge the gap between food and hunger in Hong Kong.

-Outside of work, Thomas’s hobbies are relaxing to Classical Music, enjoying the pleasures of contemporary art and architecture and travelling to new places.
+Outside of work, Thomas’s hobbies include relaxing to Classical Music, enjoying the pleasures of contemporary art and architecture, as well as travelling to new places.

 Food Sourcing Assistant

-After graduating with a Bachelor’s degree, she officially joined Feeding Hong Kong in July 2019 as Food Sourcing Assistant, handling surplus donation enquiry and coordinating donations.
-An added bonus for Feeding Hong Kong is that because of her long history with us as a volunteer she is very familiar with our operations and plays an important role in the development of database system and operation management.
-From an intern to full time staff member, Carol never fails to amaze us with her enthusiasm and dedication.
-She considers herself very lucky to be in a job she feels passionate about and to enjoy coming to work every day.
+After graduating with a Bachelor’s degree, she officially joined Feeding Hong Kong in July 2019 as Food Sourcing Assistant, handling surplus donation enquiries and coordinating donations.
+An added bonus for Feeding Hong Kong is that because of her long history with us as a volunteer, she is very familiar with our operations and plays an important role in the development of database system and operation management.
+From an intern to a full time staff member, Carol never fails to amaze us with her enthusiasm and dedication.
+She considers herself very lucky to be in a job she feels passionate about and enjoys coming to work every day.

-In her leisure time Carol enjoys reading, particularly novels.
-She makes time to pick up and book and read every day as she finds it helps her relax and her to set her mind at ease.
+In her leisure time, Carol enjoys reading, particularly novels.
+She makes time to pick up and book and read every day as she finds it helpful to relax and set her mind at ease.

 In March 2019, Fai earned a well-deserved promotion to Operations Manager.
 This key managerial role increased his responsibilities across warehouse and fleet management.
 He has brought the same level of commitment and dedication to this role as to his others, and, just as importantly, the same willingness to learn.
 His next personal and professional goal is to build on his communication skills so that he can deal with a wider range of stakeholders, and to learn techniques for resolving disputes and motivating the team.

-Fai also has a very artistic side and has some serious skills, in his youth he dreamed of being a comic book artist and whilst that may not have been the path he ultimately chose, he still gets great pleasure from his drawing.
+Fai also has a very artistic side and possesses a certain level of painting and drawing skills, since he dreamed of being a comic book artist in his youth.
+Whilst that may not have been the path he ultimately chose, he still gets great pleasure from drawing.
 The greatest pleasure in his life however is spending time with his wife and family whom he treasures above all else in life.

-Kei supports the day to day operations of the Feeding Hong Kong Food Bank, making sure food is received, stored and distributed safely, quickly and accurately.
-This is an important aspect of our process and ensures that an effective flow of surplus from Feeding Hong Kong to local charities is maintained.
+Kei supports the day-to-day operations of the Feeding Hong Kong Food Bank, ensuring the food is received, stored and distributed safely, quickly and accurately.
+This is an important aspect of our process which contributes to the effective flow of surplus from Feeding Hong Kong to local charities.

 Kei is a very keen darts player and takes his hobby very seriously, practicing every week and joining local darts competitions.
-He sees all competitive situations as opportunities to learn and improve and continue to chase bigger goals.
+He sees all competitive situations as opportunities to learn, improve and continue to aim for bigger goals.

 Feeding Hong Kong is governed by a Board of Directors with expertise in food services, logistics, supply chains, technology, accounting, finance and law.
-Our Board of Directors oversees and directs the work of Feeding Hong Kong, and ensures the organisation maintains the highest standards of performance, programme efficacy, accountability and transparency.
+Our Board of Directors oversees and directs the work of Feeding Hong Kong, ensures the organisation is maintaining the highest standard of performance, programme efficacy, accountability and transparency.